hmcts/bulk-scan-ccd-definitions/README.md

 ```
 ../../bin/xlsx2json.sh

-creates json files under /data/sheets
+Creates json files under /data/sheets
-The source excel file which is going to be parsed to JSON should be under case Type folder(same level with ./data folder) and it can be named anything ending *.xlsx but there should be only 1 xlsx file.
+The source excel file which is going to be parsed to JSON should be under case type folder (same level with ./data folder) and it can be named anything ending *.xlsx but there should be only 1 xlsx file.

 ```